CodeWithNishant/Bouncy-Ball/README.md

 # Note!
 Important -> The main branch is experimental and full of bugs and errors, if you want a stable version go for the Version1 branch.

 # About
-Bouncy-Ball or Bouncy-Crazy-Ball is a javaScript Game (Dynamic 3D Website) made using Three.js and Cannon.js.
+Bouncy-Ball or Bouncy-Crazy-Ball is a javaScript Game (Interactive 3D Website) made using Three.js and Cannon.js.

 # Libraries and frameworks
 ## Three.js